jw3126/Setfield.jl/README.md

 julia> SpaceShip(Person("JULIA", s.captain.age), s.velocity, s.position)
 SpaceShip(Person(:JULIA, 2009), [0.0, 0.0, 0.0], [0.0, 0.0, 0.0])
 ```
-This is messy and things get worse, if the structs are bigger. `Setfields` to the rescue!
+This is messy and things get worse, if the structs are bigger. `Setfield` to the rescue!

 ```julia
 julia> using Setfield